Keeeweeee/kes-console/README.md

 ```
 ## Disclaimer

-This system is intentionally opinionated.
+-This system is intentionally opinionated.
-The AI will judge you.
+-The AI will judge you.
-That’s the point.
+-That’s the point.